 What’s in a name?
 That which we call a rose By any other name would smell as sweet.
 William Shakespeare

-Unexpectedly, an added bonus of my rose passion is learning the history of specific roses, their names and parentage.
-Rose names evoke stories and wonderment of life-long achievements in cultivation and dedication by expert rose breeders in raising the perfect rose.
-I found the history of various roses so interesting when I first came across the remarkable stories such as The Peace rose.
+Unexpectedly, an added bonus of loving roses is learning the history of roses, their names and parentage.
+Rose names have wonderful stories of life-long achievements in the dedication to rose breeding and the work done in raising the perfect rose.
+When I first came across the remarkable stories of the history of various roses I found it so fascinating, such as The Peace rose.
 See post Peace Rose

 Sharifa Asma- Austin UK 1989, Maman Cochet – Cochet 1893 France, Paul Bocuse – Guillot-Massad France 1992, Fantin Latour -1840 France, Camille Pissarro – Delbard France 1996 and Pierre Gagnaire Delbard France 2003 amongst many other roses have become like close friends living silently outside in my garden.
 The hours spent planning and searching through websites and catalogues to choose the right rose, planting them and nurturing them to bloom has meant I’ve become attached to them and know all their names.